autocrossblog/autocrossblog_astro/src/content/post/2024/2024-what-happened-to-solo2-org.md

 keywords: '"autocross, solo2.org"'

 ---
+## Update: February 2025
+Is something afoot?
+Perhaps.
+Perhaps not.

 ## The beginning
 In the beginning, there was Christoc.com's Racing Forums, that was quickly replaced with Pylon.CC, and ultimately became SOLO2.ORG.
 CRF started out with a little guerilla marketing, I would take photos at autocrosses (film) and then print out all the photos, at the next event I would distribute those photos to the various cars in each photo and include a printed out small flyer promoting the Forums.